puzzle/amm-techlab/content/en/docs/05.0/tracing.md

 {{% /details %}}

-After you need to rollout the deployment.
+After you need to roll out the deployment.
 This is necessary for reloading the config map.

 {{% alert  color="primary" %}}Wait for ArgoCD to update the ConfigMap before restarting the consumer.{{% /alert %}}